psychdatascience/FDS-CourseOne/tutorial005.md

 #### Create a repository: Using the Web User Interface (Web UI).

 Next, create a new repository.
-Importantly, the name of the repository should *match* your GitHub user ID (in my case the repository will be named `francopestilli` because that is my user ID on github, see here: https://github.com/francopestilli
+Importantly, the name of the repository should *match* your GitHub user ID, in my case the repository will be named `francopestilli`, because that is my user ID on GitHub, see this is the URL to my user on GitHub: https://github.com/francopestilli

 [![This is a video showing how to create a new repository using the graphical interface on GitHub.
 The name of the repository is special as it matches the user's ID.](https://img.youtube.com/vi/qijRlJpBm9A/0.jpg)](https://www.youtube.com/watch?v=qijRlJpBm9A).